Nairaland Forum

 He was walking along the avenue from the lady’s office with the cool early morning breeze ruffling his clothes and overall.
 He was puffing rich dark smoke from the fat cigar between his lips, into the faces of early morning joggers passing by.
 Damn this people, who really wanted to live long?
 He might even have to ‘wack’ them one of these days.

 He paused in his stride, looked at his watch and grimaced.
-He was supposed to make a call at ten A.M., and the silly time never seemed to come.
+He was supposed to make a call at ten A.M., and the stupid time never seemed to come.
 He was like a hunter waiting for the kill with armpits drenched with sweat.
 This time they weren’t drenched in anticipation of the killing.
 He was going to contact his boss, the ‘Cosimo’, whom he didn’t know, and that always gave him the creeps.
 The man always sounded dangerous on phone, which he really was.
 He was going to contact him on the status quo.

 There was a payphone across the street.
 He crossed the road without looking as the early morning traffic screeched to a halt and rained curses on his stiff behind.
 At this moment, he cared less.
 Normally somebody would have lost some teeth.
 He would have increased the demand for gold teeth instantly.
 He grinned at his personal joke.

 A mass was in the booth.
-A fat middle-aged woman with bosoms like udders was squeezed into it with the door closed.
+A fat middle-aged woman with breasts like udders was squeezed into it with the door closed.
 He rapped on the glass and grinned politely, making a sign that she should either hurry up or end the call.
 He gave another sign with a raised first finger, one minute.
 She raised her own finger and it was the middle one, with a scowl on her ugly face.
 F**k me?
 From under his overall, he showed her the tip of the silver revolver on his waist.
 She scurried out like an overweight hen, throwing glances behind her in panic as she bounced away.
 He had ten minutes.
 She would surely call the cops from the nearest secure area.

 He dialed exactly at 10am.
 The call went through immediately, it never delayed.
 A cold metallic voice answered, the ‘Cosimo’.